philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	area_split = 1

 	# seed for model replicability and comparison
-	seed = 12345
+	seed = 3

 	# calibrated parameters for simulation
 	pars = {'perceived_risk': 0.7539,
-	 'forecast_trust': 0.8032,
+	 'forecast_trust': 0.8032,		# forecast_confidence = forecast_trust
 	 'sa_thre': 0.1421,
 	 'un_thre': 0.0773}

 5. Initialize a new instance of the model and run the simulation for the required number of steps, which is from 2008 to 2022 in this case.
+And release the computational resources used by simulation run at the end.

-*Note that the dicitonaries for each of the classes are loaded into the pickle file*.
+*Note that the dictionaries for each of the classes are loaded into the pickle file*.

 .. code-block:: python